 Bible translators were careless with 1 Timothy 2:12, a passage that addresses female leadership in the church.
 The New King James Version renders the apostle Paul’s letter in English, “I do not permit a woman to teach or to have authority over a man.”
 But the Greek text, when interpreted correctly, does not express that.

 Translators omitted the word “yet” twice from the verse, twisting Paul’s message.
-Applying the Greek Interlinear Bible it is better rendered, “I am not permitting women to teach YET or to have authority over man YET (emphasis added).”
+This is how it reads in the Greek Interlinear Bible: “I am not permitting women to teach YET or to have authority over man YET (emphasis added).”
 Jewish women in Paul’s day were not afforded the same religious training as men.
 Paul wanted women to wait until they had equipped themselves to teach doctrine correctly.
 Men were held to the same standard.
-Men and women are equal in the body of Messiah (Galatians 3:28), including offices of leadership.
+Men and women are one in Christ Jesus (Galatians 3:28), including offices of leadership.
 Male cronyism in church is a violation of Scripture.